ElaXan/YuukiProxy/README.md

 Download [YuukiPS 2.8](https://github.com/ElaXan/YuukiPS/releases/tag/2.8)

 ### Error
+* If not show menu for Playing PS.
+Then may have problem with your system, or maybe waiting Yuuki Fix it.

-If you have error "Failed to extract il2cpp" or crash issue<br />
+* If you have error "Failed to extract il2cpp" or crash issue<br />
-Try using method Termux,<br />
+Try using method Termux
 Go to [AnimeGamePatch](https://github.com/ElaXan/AnimeGamePatch)

 # Play